 What are your classes like?

-Classes typically consist of 10-15 minutes of warm-up (usually movement drills with a partner), followed by about 45 minutes of technique instruction, and then 30-45 minutes of positional or free sparring.
+Classes typically consist of 10-15 minutes of warm-up (usually movement drills with a partner), followed by about 30-45 minutes of technique instruction and drilling, and then an hour of positional and/or free sparring.

 What is your "style" of jiu-jitsu?